pitbull36/wifi_weather_station/README.md

 The wiring image shows how to wire the pieces together.

-IMPORTANT: when you upload the code onto the Arduino, be sure to disconnect temporarily the TX or RX cable from the Arduino or it will be impossible to upload the code.
+IMPORTANT: when you upload the code onto the Arduino, be sure to disconnect temporarily the TX or RX wires (pin 0 or 1) from the Arduino or it will be impossible to upload the code.
 After the upload, put back the wire into the correct pin.

 ![alt text](https://github.com/pitbull36/wifi_weather_station/blob/master/wifi_weather_station.png?raw=true)